Main CPGW Record

 1911 Skipton, Yorkshire Census: 20, Byron Street - Tom Clarke (Soldier, Private), aged 20 years, born Skipton, son of Thomas Henry and Priscilla Clarke.

-British Army WW1 Medal Rolls Index Cards: Pte Tom Clarke, 8796, Yorkshire Regiment.
-Disembarkation date: 5 October 1914.
+British Army WW1 Medal Rolls Index Cards: Pte Tom Clarke, 8796, Yorks R. Disembarkation date: 5 October 1914.
+Dead.

 Entry in West Yorkshire Pioneer Illustrated War Record: